 Estonia opened its embassy in Warsaw on 20 June 1995.
 Chargé d'Affaires Riho Laanemäe worked there initially; in 1996 Peeter Restsinski became the Estonian ambassador to Poland.
-From 2000 to 2005, the Estonian ambassador to Poland was Aivo Orav, from 2005 to 2009, the ambassador was Ants Frosch, from 2009 to 2013, the ambassador was Taavi Toom and from 2013 to 2014 Eerik Marmei.
-As of September 2014, the Ambassador of Estonia to Poland is Harri Tiido.
+From 2000 to 2005, the Estonian ambassador to Poland was Aivo Orav, from 2005 to 2009, the ambassador was Ants Frosch, from 2009 to 2013, Taavi Toom, from 2013 to 2014 Eerik Marmei and from 2014 to 2018, the ambassador was Harri Tiido.
+As of September 2018, the Ambassador of Estonia to Poland is Martin Roger.

-Estonia has five honorary consulates in Poland.
+Estonia has four honorary consulates in Poland.
 Estonia’s first honorary consulate in Poland was opened in Szczecin in 2002.
 The honorary consul there is Robert Kornecki and the jurisdiction of the consulate comprises the administrative districts of Zachodniopomorskie, Pomorskie, and Lubuskie.
-In 2005, the second Estonian honorary consulate was opened in Poznań, which is led by the rector of the Poznań School of Social Sciences Professor Michal Iwaszkiewicz.
-The jurisdiction of the honorary consulate is the Wielkopolskie administrative district.
 The honorary consulate opened in Krakow in 2006 is led by lawyer Piotr Paluch, and its jurisdiction comprises the administrative districts of Malopolskie, Podkarpackie and Slaskie.
-In May 2012, Estonia opened its fourth honorary consulate in Poland in Gdańsk.
+In May 2012, Estonia opened its honorary consulate in Gdańsk.
 The honorary consul is the former mayor of Gdańsk and lawyer Tomasz Posadzki, and the consulate’s jurisdiction is the Pomorze administrative district.
-The fifth honorary consulate was opened in March 2016, Estonian honorary consul in Białystokis (jurisdiction: administrative district of Podlaasia) is Doctor of Law Iwona Wrońska.
+The honorary consulate in Białystok was opened in March 2016, Estonian honorary consul in (jurisdiction: administrative district of Podlaasia) is Doctor of Law Iwona Wrońska.

 The Polish Embassy in Estonia was opened in Tallinn in August 1993.
 Initially the Polish ambassador to Estonia was Ambassador Jarosław Lindenberg, residing in Riga.
 Starting from November 1994, it was Jakub Wolasiewicz, who resided in Tallinn.
 Current ambassador Grzegorz Kozłowski presented his credentials to President Kersti Kaljulaid in February 2017.